West Coast Best Coast Roadtrip

 VIRTUAL REALITY!

-At the Glendale Galleria Mall there is this amazing virtual reality experience called The Void.
+At the Glendale Galleria Mall, there is an amazing virtual reality experience called The Void.
 It was UNBELIEVABLE.
-We did The Star Wars one for my husbands birthday and we already want to go back for their Ghostbusters one.
+We did The Star Wars one for my husband's birthday, and we already want to go back for their Ghostbusters one.

 SOME OTHER THINGS!